 For structure to exist there must be both individual responsibilities and organizational accountability.
 Responsibility and accountability – two sides to the organizational structure coin.
 Each organizational member must have some duty or task for which they are responsible AND some clearly defined accountability to another or others in the organization.
 Both are required for structure to exist.

 So for structure to exist, individuals must be held accountable by the organization.
 Again, without structure there is chaos.
-How?
+How is this accountability created?

 There are really only two options.
 Either someone has legitimate authority over an individual and therefore has power to hold an individual accountable for their actions/responsibilities or organizational members are working together and so, equally accountable to each other.
-Power is either unequal or equal – there is no other option.
+Legitimate authority – or power – is either unequal or equal.
+There is no other option.

 Organization design teaches us that structure can only be achieved in two ways.
-By understanding how organizational members are held accountable for their responsibilities we can determine whether that organization is based on a state of control or the bureaucratic organizational model or a state of collaboration where individuals work together towards some common objective.
+By understanding how organizational members are held accountable for their responsibilities we can determine whether that organization is based on a state of control (the bureaucratic organizational model) or a state of collaboration – where individuals work together towards some common objective.